monodot/knowledge-base/_articles/apache-camel.md

 lede: "Apache Camel is an integration framework for Java.
 It allows you to exchange data with applications, in tons of different formats and protocols."
 ---

 As well as being a rather spiffing framework, using Apache Camel is also a wonderful way to honour the humble and ancient camel.
-Here's a camel for you to say thanks for reading this: 🐪
+Here's a camel for you to say thanks for visiting this page: 🐪

 ## Component versions